 As all the Opportunity Costs are not nonnegative, the solution is non optimal i.e. further improvement is possible.
 For this a loop is formed starting from the cell having highest negative value which is cell (F_1 - Dummy) having a highest negative opportunity cost value of -8.
 The starting cell of the loop is marked with a (+) and thereafter alternately the corner cells of the loop are marked (-) and (+).
-Next the minimum of the allocated quantities of the cells marked (-) is subtracted from the allocated quantities of all the cells marked (-) and added to all the cells marked (+).
+Next the minimum of the allocated quantities of the cells marked (-) and added to all the cells marked (+).
 This leads to an improved solution as shown below.

-Table: 3 Showing Improved Solution (Optimal)
+Table : 3 Showing Improved Solution (Optimal)